SAPHanaSR-ScaleOut: Automating SAP HANA System Replication for Scale-Out Installations with SLES for SAP Applications

 Don’t get confused about the terms “Master”, “Slave” or “Standby”.
 As we need to combine here two worlds both have used such terms in their own way.
 To help a bit reducing the possible confusion, we add prefixes like “SAP HANA…” or “Pacemaker…” to the terms to make it easier to identify them.

 In a SAP HANA Scale-Out database system you have various roles.
-This section gives a high-level information about which roles are currently available and need to be handled by
+This section gives a high-level information about which roles are currently available and need to be handled by our automation solution.

 SAP HANA Worker and Standby Nodes